-Mrs. Anne Elenz, Media Specialist has been the State of FL Senior Beta Sponsor for 3 years 2016-2019, and is currently serving a term as Florida Beta Council Member.
+Mrs. Anne Elenz, Media Specialist has been the State of FL Senior Beta Sponsor since 2016, and is currently serving a term as Florida Beta Council Member.
 Beta attends the State Conventions each year with members competing in many different types of competitions from group to individual.
 Some of the competitions include academics, Book Battles, photography, drawing, sculpture, robotics, etc...
 Convention has a competition for every interest.

 In order to be invited to be in Beta and to be a member in good standing, a minimum of a 3.4 GPA must be maintained as well as having good behavior.
 With the service component, Betas must have 8 hours of Beta designated community service per year.

 Beta is constantly being asked to provide workers for many Mount Dora Chamber of Commerce events.
 Beta is known in the local community.
 The MDCA Beta club sponsors Pink Out and Purple Out every year to collect money for the American Cancer Society.
 Beta sponsors a Toys for Tots toy drive to collect toys for local families each December.
 They also host a canned food drive for Lake Cares Food Pantry in Mount Dora.
 Beta's favorite annual trip is to The Cat Protection Society where we help clean the no-kill shelter, donate dry cat food, and play with the cats for a morning.
 Beta often goes to the Ronald McDonald House in Orlando to be Cleaning Angels for a day.